-- a) LHA must enter into a HAP contract with an owner for units that are receiving PBV assistance in a form required by HUD.
+A) Louisiana Housing Authority (LHA) must enter into a HAP contract with an owner for units that are receiving Project-Based Voucher (PBV) assistance in a form required by HUD.
 The purpose of the HAP contract is to provide housing assistance payment for eligible families.
 Housing assistance is paid for contract units leased and occupied by eligible families during the HAP contract term.
-The HAP contract must be in the form required by HUD. - b) Execution of the HAP Contract
+The HAP contract must be in the form required by HUD.

+B) Execution of the HAP Contract:

-The PHA may not enter into a HAP contract until each contract unit has been inspected and the PHA has determined that the unit complies with the Housing Quality Standards (UPCS).
-For existing housing, the HAP contract must be executed promptly after the PHA selects the owner's proposal and inspects the housing units.
-For newly constructed or rehabilitated housing the HAP contract must be executed after the PHA has inspected the completed units and has determined that the units have been completed in accordance with the Agreements to enter into HAP, and the owner furnishes all required evidence of completion.
-In the HAP contract, the owner certifies that the units have been completed in accordance with the Agreement.
+Public Housing Authority (PHA) may not enter into a HAP contract until each contract unit has been inspected and the Public Housing Authority (PHA) has determined that the unit complies with the Housing Quality Standards (UPCS).
+For existing housing, the HAP contract must be executed promptly after the Public Housing Authority (PHA) selects the owner's proposal and inspects the housing units.
+For newly constructed or rehabilitated housing the HAP contract must be executed after the Public Housing Authority (PHA) has inspected the completed units and has determined that the units have been completed in accordance with the agreements to enter into HAP, and the owner furnishes all required evidence of completion.
+In the HAP contract, the owner certifies that the units have been completed in accordance with the agreement.